The United States Army in Coleraine

 Captured / Surrendered U-Boats at Lisahally

 This first photographs shows a collection of surrendered U-Boats off Northern Ireland.
-The photograph dates from 14th May 1945 and the aircraft in the picture is Vickers Wellington GR Mark 14, NB814, RW-Q which was based at Benbecula.
+The photographs date from 14th May 1945 and the aircraft in the picture is Vickers Wellington GR Mark 14, NB814, RW-Q which was based at Benbecula.
 (IWM Photographs)

 It was to Lisahally that a large number of German U-Boats were brought to after they had stopped fighting for their official surrender to be accepted at the end of the war.(Pictures from Wikipedia and the excellent U-Historia.com website).